Yuyyiyy/Death-hub/README.md

     main.Visible = isVisible
     mainFrame.Visible = isVisible
     bg.Visible = isVisible
-    toggleLabel.Text = isVisible and "🔴 CLOSE THE PORTAL 🔴" or "🔴 ENTER THE VOID 🔴"
-    centerIcon.Text = isVisible and "💀" or "⚰️"
+    toggleLabel.Text = isVisible and "CLOSE THE PORTAL" or "ENTER THE VOID" centerIcon.Text = isVisible and "💀" or "⚰️"

     -- Screen shake effect